For the latest COVID information Click Here.

 Talk to your GP about a booster dose of Pneumovax-23 (23vPPV) at least 5 years later.

-Biologic medicine, other than certolizumab (Cimzia), taken during pregnancy and breast-feeding will cross the placenta and enter the baby’s blood.
-They will also enter breast milk.
-As a result, your baby’s immune system may also be turned down a bit, so live vaccines for your baby should be avoided until they are weaned.
+For mothers that receive immunosuppressing medicines such as TNFI's (other than certolizumab), the medicine can cross the placenta into the baby's bloodstream.
+As a result, your baby's immune system may also be suppresssed, so live vaccines for your baby should be avoided until they are weaned.

 Rotavirus can cause severe diarrhoea in babies.
 The rotavirus vaccine is the only live vaccine routinely given to babies less than 12 months old.
-It is probably best avoided in babies less than 6 months old born to mothers taking biologics, except for certolizumab (Cimzia) which does not enter breast milk.
-The other live vaccines [(measles-mumps-rubella and varicella (chickenpox)] are given at 12 months of age or more.
+The rotavirus vaccine can be given to babies of mothers who have continued taking certain medications* during pregnancy and in the first 6 months of life.
 The likelihood of rotavirus infection is less in infants younger than 6-months old, so if the vaccine is missed, a “catch-up” dose is probably not needed.
-Every baby in Australia gets rotavirus vaccine, so there’s only a low chance your baby will be infected with rotavirus.
+Most babies in Australia gets the rotavirus vaccine, so there’s only a low chance your baby will be infected with rotavirus.
 If your baby does not have the rotavirus vaccine, you will need to discuss the implications (e.g. for child-care) with your GP and/or your immunisation provider.
+The other live vaccines (measles-mumps-rubella and varicella [chickenpox]) are given at 12 months of age or more).

 https://www.health.gov.au/initiatives-and-programs/national-immunisation-program